-This course covers the use of bibliography, reference tools, and research methods in Anthropology, History, and/or Sociology.
+F/Odd Years This course covers the use of bibliography, reference tools, and research methods in Anthropology and History.
 Presentation and cooperative evaluation of research materials, methods, and projects is required.
 (Course may not be repeated for credit.)
 Prerequisite: AN101 if taken as AN413.

+AN/SO418

-AN/SO418 (3) SOCIAL STRATIFICATION F/Odd Years
+SOCIAL STRATIFICATION

-This course is a review of theory and research bearing on the institutional arrangement, individuals, roles and groups in hierarchical relationships known as systems of social stratification, with particular reference to differences between stratification in industrial and less developed societies.
+F/Odd Years This course is a review of theory and research bearing on the institutional arrangement, individuals, roles and groups in hierarchical relationships known as systems of social stratification, with particular reference to differences between stratification in industrial and less developed societies.
 Prerequisites: AN101 if taken as AN418 and MA385, or consent of instructor.

-AN421 (3) CROSS-CULTURAL AND SOCIOLOGICAL PROBLEMS OF GUAM AND MICRONESIA F
+CROSS-CULTURAL AND SOCIOLOGICAL PROBLEMS OF GUAM AND MICRONESIA